Blitman12/readme-generator/README.md

 This project is covered under the License/License's: MIT.

 ## Questions
-Please visit my [GitHub profile](https://github.com/blitman12) for other cool projects If you have any remaining questions please feel free to reach me at bradlitman94@gmail.com
+Please visit my [GitHub profile](https://github.com/blitman12) for other cool projects.
+If you have any remaining questions please feel free to reach me at bradlitman94@gmail.com

 ## Tests